SERVICE PROGRAM POLICY

 200 points if minimum number of hours are completed with your parent(s) serving with you.

 There is a reward system for those students who feel called to go beyond the minimum hours.
-THE DEADLINE TO TURN IN SERVICE HOURS TO BE ELIGIBLE TO RECEIVE SERVICE AWARDS IS THE LAST DAY OF SENIOR CLASSES.
+THE DEADLINE TO TURN IN SERVICE HOURS TO BE ELIGIBLE TO RECEIVE SERVICE AWARDS IS THE MARCH DUE DATE.

 10,000 points or more = Golden Service Award

 6,000 – 9,999 points = Silver Service Award

 3,000 – 5,999 points = Bronze Service Award